 Location: Along the Red River Mutual Trail in Winnipeg, Canada

-Design: Jason Slabbynck
+Team: Jason Slabbynck

 What does it mean to be sheltered?
 It’s a subject that many people are confronted with in today’s immigration crisis.
 What should it mean to be sheltered?
 We think it’s a place that gives you a sense of security and closedness yet is welcoming and hospitable at the same time.
 For our pavilion we propose a physical shape that embodies these experiences.
 To identical rectangles are turned relative to each other and connected together generating a complex shape.
 One rectangle, representing a door, embodies the hospitality welcoming passerby to enter the hut.
 The other one, representing a window, embodies closedness letting the visitors contemplate on the hut and its surroundings from a safe distance.